gmgu/study-triton/6_random/README.md

 ## triton.language.rand()

-tl.rand() function returns a block of random float32 in uniform random range [0, 1).
+tl.rand() function returns a block of random float32 in uniform random range [0, 1), where N_ROUNDS_DEFAULT=10.
+The size of returned block is len(offset).
+The value of offset is used for retrieving different value for each offset position.
+It first generate random integers and then convert it to float numbers.
 ```bash
 @jit
 def rand(seed, offset, n_rounds: tl.constexpr = N_ROUNDS_DEFAULT):